Team Information

 Mascots: Lobo

-2024 Lobos Team Roster:
+2024 Team Lobos

 "I'm Finn Ellis, a junior at the University of New Mexico majoring in computer science with a minor in business.
 I have a love for learning, and I discovered programming making video games throughout high school.
 I have a background in martial arts and really enjoy insightful discussion especially relating to philosophy or life experiences.
 I have a passion for entrepreneurship and see myself starting my own business highlighted by my skills in resourcefulness, programming, and communication."